Frida Kahlo: 6 Facts About Her Life, Art, & Legacy

 Frida, 2002, poster for the film adaptation of the artist’s life starring Salma Hayek, image courtesy of the Movie Database

 Kahlo’s first solo exhibition was not until 1953, one year before her death.
 She was 46.
-However, posthumously she is regarded in the modern art world as a trailblazer for feminism, the LGBTQ+ community and people with disabilities.
+However, posthumously she is regarded in the modern art world as a trailblazer for feminism, the LGBTQ+ community, and people with disabilities.

-This public exposure and relatability have resulted in a near-celebrity status known as ‘Frida-mania.’
+This public exposure and relatability has resulted in a near-celebrity status known as ‘Frida-mania.’
 There was also a biographical drama about Kahlo’s life released in 2002 entitled Frida, starring Salma Hayek, further increasing Kahlo’s public exposure and notoriety in contemporary society.

 Author Image